GernotMaier/HillasPlot/README.md

 conda activate HillasPlot
 ```

-Data is read from two yaml files.
+Data of all objects to be drawn is read from two yaml files.

 [HillasObjects.yaml](HillasObjects.yaml):
 List of objects to be plotted.
 Given is object type (Marker, Rectangle, Trapezoid), coordinates, and labels.
 Setting labels needs a bit of fine tuning.